The diagnosis, management and treatment of cancer in cats and dogs.

 Meet the Team

-RCVS and EBVS® European Veterinary Specialist in Small Animal Internal Medicine and Head of Oncology
+RCVS Specialist in Veterinary Oncology, EBVS® European Veterinary Specialist in Small Animal Internal Medicine and Head of Oncology

 MA VetMB DPhil MRCVS CertVR DSAM DipECVIM-CA